What is GDP Deflator?

 - Since India is a rapidly growing economy with dynamic changes to its policy the mentioned changes were essential.
 Also, the increasing deflator reflects a steady increase in inflation due to continuous growth opportunities.

 - As per World Bank Reports for 2017, India ranks 107 for the list of GDP Deflator with an inflation rate of 3%.
-This can be stated as a comfortable position compared to countries which may be facing hyperinflation such as South Sudan and Somalia.
+This can be stated as a comfortable position compared to countries that may be facing hyperinflation such as South Sudan and Somalia.
 On the contrary, it also does not face the threat of deflation such as Aruba and Liechtenstein.
 Hence, it is important to keep it at manageable levels.

 - The RBI has adopted the CPI as a nominal inflation anchor because, during 2016, the GDP Deflator suggested the country entering a deflation zone while CPI continuing to exhibit a moderately high inflation level.
 Such situations can push the economy into deflation with the implication being that corporate earnings and debt servicing ability which closely tracks Nominal GDP will keep on deteriorating while inflation-adjusted GDP (Real GDP) may continue to exhibit growth rate in excess of 7%.